manishrps/gcp-gke-workshop/content/4_workshop_setup/41_gcp_environment_setup/413_create_gke_cluster.md

 echo $PROJECT_ID
 ```

-2. In your Google Cloud Shell, execute the following command to set an environment variable for the GCP region that you would like to use.
+2. In your Google Cloud Shell, execute the following command to set an environment variable for the GCP region that you would like to use (example: replace <your region> with **us-east1**):

 ```
 export REGION=<your region>